Updated 3/24/2021 – See blue font areas for recent updates. Returning visitors should always refresh the page to see the latest changes.

-- CDC Considerations For Youth Sports: The CDC published guidelines for return to play for youth sports on May 19 of 2020 in a document entitled Considerations For Youth Sports.
-However, the CDC states that these considerations should be supplemented by more specific instructions from state and local governments including the timing of permissible return to play.
+- CDC Considerations For Youth Sports: The CDC published guidelines for return to play for youth sports on May 19 of 2020 and a subsequent update on December 31, 2020 in a document entitled Considerations For Youth Sports.
+However, the CDC states that these considerations are meant to only supplement and not replace any state and local government laws, rules, and regulations that pertain to youth sports organizations.

 - School Districts: School districts provide localized advice based on the levels of coronavirus risk in a particular community.
 However, the risk components of school sports may be different than those posed by local, community-based sports organizations.